 According to data from the Substance Abuse and Mental Health Services Administration, more than 20 million Americans struggle with substance use disorders.
 An overwhelming majority of those who would like to start treatment do not receive adequate or timely help, due in large part to difficulties in accessing or navigating treatment options.

 Workit Health was founded in 2015 by McLaughlin and co-founder Robin McIntosh to fill this gap.
 “There are a lot of treatment options available for addiction, but we are still losing far too many people,” said McLaughlin, in an official funding announcement.
 “Our goal is to lower barriers to treatment through a program that is individually tailored, protects the privacy of our users, and is accessible 24/7.”

 In addition to addressing typical addictions like alcohol and drugs, Workit also treats other behavioral-based addictions such as video games, gambling and relationships.
-Workit currently markets its programs only to corporations, but it plans to offer individual programs later in the fall, and it is also working on a program for health professionals.
+Workit currently markets their programs only to corporations, but they plan to offer individual programs later in the fall, and they are also working on a program for health professionals.

 McLaughlin said Workit currently targets self-insured companies with 10,000 to 30,000 employees, particularly in industries in which, according to McLaughlin, employees develop substance abuse problems with greater frequency, such as manufacturing and hospitality.
 Workit teaches companies to support employees in both addiction prevention and treatment.
 “It’s a big game changer for them and frees them up to provide the kind of 360-degree support that top notch HR teams want to be known for,” McLaughlin explained.